Emmywise/spam/README.md

 # Test

 ## INTRODUCTION
-This API contains endpoints populate user data, as well as endpoint which tell you if a number is spam, or allow you to find a person’s name by searching for their phone number
+This API contains endpoints populate user data, as well as endpoint which tell you if a number is spam, add a number to spam database and allow users to find a person’s name by searching for their phone number in spam database

 # How to run the application